 Making API calls using fetch() or axios

-In React applications, making API calls to fetch data from external services is a common task.
-You can use the fetch() method or the axios library to make HTTP requests and handle the response data in your React components.
-This lesson will show you how to make API calls using fetch() and axios and update your application's state with the fetched data.
+library to make HTTP requests and handle the response data in your React components.
+This lesson will show you how to make API calls using fetch()

-Making API calls with fetch()
+Making API calls with fetch()β

-The fetch() method is a built-in browser API that allows you to make HTTP requests to external services and fetch data asynchronously.
-You can use fetch() to make GET, POST, PUT, DELETE, and other types of requests to interact with RESTful APIs and retrieve data in JSON, XML, or other formats.
+to make GET, POST, PUT, DELETE, and other types of requests to interact with RESTful APIs and retrieve data in JSON, XML, or other formats.

-Here's an example of making an API call using fetch() in a React component:
+Here's an example of making an API call using fetch()

 import React, { useState, useEffect } from "react";